top of page

 Brad Barkley is the author of the novels Money, Love and Alison's Automotive Repair Manual, two collections of short stories, and three YA novels with Penguin (including Scrambled Eggs at Midnight).
 His work has been translated into five languages.
 His short stories have appeared in 40+ magazines, including Fractured Lit, The Southern Review, The Virginia Quarterly Review, Glimmer Train, and USA Today.
 He’s won numerous awards, including Four Individual Artist Awards from the State of Maryland, and a Creative Writing Fellowship from the National Endowment for the Arts.

 When her boss tasks her with organizing a Valentine’s Day Godzilla marathon—complete with 150 inflatable Godzillas on the roof—Zara must confront the chaos in her own life.
-Like any Godzilla movie, the big question remains: who will survive, and who will be crushed?
+Like any Godzilla movie, the question remains: who will survive, and who will be crushed?

-Official Book Trailer for The Reel Life of Zara Kegg
+The Reel Life of Zara Kegg

 Books By Brad Barkley